I always considered myself moderately eco-conscious. I recycled and tried to remember to bring canvas totes to the grocery store.

 - Limit your meat intake and eat more fertility friendly proteins like sustainably farmed fish, eggs, lentils, beans, and nuts.
 During my first successful fertility diet I limited meat consumption to around three times per week.
 My second successful fertility diet I did eat organic meat about once a day to keep my protein intake high.
 Of course be conscious of your own personal health and dietary restrictions- if beans destroy your gut, don’t eat them.

 - When you do eat meat, buy organic!
 Not only is it better for your fertility but organic farming methods are also much more likely to be eco-friendly.
+Check out my post on saving money when buying organic!

 5 – Buy From Earth-Friendly Companies